root-project/root/tree/ntuple/v7/doc/specifications.md

 #### std::set\<T\>, std::unordered_set\<T\>, std::multiset\<T\>, std::unordered_multiset\<T\>

-While STL (unordered) (multi)sets by definition are associative containers (i.e., elements are referenced by their keys, which in the case for sets are equal to the values), on disk they are represented as indexed collections.
+While STL (unordered) (multi)sets by definition are associative containers (i.e., elements are referenced by their keys, which in the case for sets are equal to the values), on disk they are represented as sequential collections.
 This means that they have the same on-disk representation as `std::vector<T>`, using two fields:
   - Collection parent field whose principal column is of type `(Split)Index[64|32]`.
   - Child field of type `T`, which must by a type with RNTuple I/O support.